 Homemade mulled wine is a delicious warm cocktail, perfect for those cold evenings.
 Cinnamon, star anise, cloves and citrus are added to a bottle of red.
 A swig of brandy too, for good measure.

 Daylight savings has ended and the nights are getting darker, faster.
-One of the best things about colder weather is being able to drink hot drinks without your body temperature spiking (I’m looking’ at you summer!)
+One of the best things about colder weather is being able to drink hot drinks, like homemade mulled wine, without your body temperature spiking (I’m lookin’ at you summer!)

-One of my favourite cool weather drinks is mulled wine.
+One of the best cool weather drinks is mulled wine.
 It’s warming and comforting and great to share with friends at cozy evening get-togethers.
 It’s super easy to throw together, it’s all made in one pot!

 First, spices, citrus and sugar are added to a little water and simmered to create a flavour packed syrup.